Bettyshawla/Tic-Tac-Toe-project-1/readme.md

 # How did i develop this game?
 Before i started working a project i spent a day researching and brainstorming ideas.
+After i created the basic HTML file with specific Id and Class then i started calling DOM elements on my JavaScript file.

+once all the necessary variables are created, i started working on their functions and inspecting if my script is working.

 ![](./edited/spongebob.gif)